-Ama is undigested food toxins produced in body.
+Ama is undigested food toxins produced in the body.
 It means unripe, uncooked, immature and undigested.
 Ama can be defined as the unmetabolized waste that is not utilized by the body.
-It is sticky, heavy, viscous, slimy, unctuous, wet, cold, sweet and is the root cause of most of diseases in the body, resulting from excess Vayu or Kapha (or both).
-Ama Dosha in body causes blockage of the channels, mucus congestion, loss of strength, lack of movement and reverse flow of Vata, accumulation of wastes, oedema, low digestive fire, bloating, constipation, itchy anus, thick tongue coating, sluggish and slippery pulse, lack of enthusiasm and stagnation in the tissues.
+It is sticky, heavy, viscous, slimy, unctuous, wet, cold, sweet and is the root cause of most of the diseases in the body, resulting from excess Vayu or Kapha (or both).
+Ama Dosha in the body causes blockage of the channels, mucus congestion, loss of strength, lack of movement and reverse flow of Vata, accumulation of wastes, oedema, low digestive fire, bloating, constipation, itchy anus, thick tongue coating, sluggish and slippery pulse, lack of enthusiasm and stagnation in the tissues.

-Ama is increased in body by the intake of sweet and cold food items such as sweets, sweet fruits, potatoes, mushrooms, beans, nuts, seeds, salt, non-vegetarian food items, fried foods, oils, coffee, cold liquids, dairy and sweet juice.
+Ama is increased in the body by the intake of sweet and cold food items such as sweets, sweet fruits, potatoes, mushrooms, beans, nuts, seeds, salt, non-vegetarian food items, fried foods, oils, coffee, cold liquids, dairy, and sweet juice.
 Difficult to digest foods, phlegm increasing foods, weakness of digestive fire, overeating, incompatible foods, gaseous food, etc. all increases Ama.

 What are the contraindications of Sarpagandha?

 Sarpagandha has teratogenic (disturb the development of an embryo or fetus) and abortifacient action and must not be used in pregnancy.